ESL Program Services

 - Collaboration among ESL staff and content teachers

-- Monitoring academic progress
+- Continuous monitoring of academic progress

-- Providing language resources to content teachers
+- Providing language resources and professional development to content teachers

-ACCESS 2.0 Assessment
+Annual Testing: ACCESS for ELLs 2.0 Assessment

 How do students exit the ESL program?